Ticketedmoon/weather-as-a-service/README.md

 ### What did you not include in your solution that you want us to know about?
 - I would have completed the authentication stretch goal using spring-security.
-- Also, I would have found a better country/city API to integrate with for this project, for data quality and robustness.
+- I would have found a better country/city API to integrate with for this project, for data quality and robustness.
+- Finally, I would have written some unit/integration tests on the java side, and jest front-end tests.

 ### Other information about your submission that you feel it's important that we know if applicable.
 ### Your feedback on this technical challenge